 SECO/WARWICK hires staff and supports their professional development based on their skills and qualifications.
 Its recruitment, career development, employee evaluation and promotion processes ensure equal treatment.

-The Company's employees are employed primarily based on full-time employment contracts.
+The employees are mainly employed based on full-time employment contracts (Table 1).
 The Company does not hire any temporary staff.

 Table 1.
 Total workforce by gender and employment type